„We have abolished the traditional line manager role“

 Interview with Birgit Mentzen, Head of Personnel Development at zeb

-At zeb, innovation is not limited to consulting, but can also be seen in the HR department: staff members do not report to line managers, but engage in discussions with their in-house career advisor.
-The latter is an experienced colleague, known at zeb as a Career Development Counselor, who is available to give advice and assistance, but also candid feedback.
-Four questions about mentoring, mentors and mentees to Birgit Mentzen, co-initiator of the cultural change.
+At zeb, innovation is not limited to consulting, but can also be seen in HR: consultants do not report to line managers, but engage in discussions with their in-house career advisor.
+The latter is an experienced colleague, at zeb referred to as a Career Development Counselor, who is available to give advice and assistance, but also candid feedback.
+Birgit Mentzen, co-initiator of the cultural change, answers four questions about mentoring, mentors and mentees.

 Ms. Mentzen, at zeb, line managers in the traditional sense no longer exist—how did that come about?

-BIRGIT MENTZEN: In 2014 we abolished the traditional line manager role and introduced the Career Development Counselor role (CDC) instead.
-In doing so, we replaced a traditional hierarchy with a network structure.
-We believe that staff leadership and development should not be in the same hands.
-As they involve various functions, the responsibility should lie with different roles.
-Therefore, CDCs are not “supervisors”, but experienced colleagues who stand at a junior colleague’s side as coaches.
-CDCs are sympathetic career advisors, promoters and challengers, they are mentors who know the company well and who leverage their own network to help position their mentee.
+BIRGIT MENTZEN: In 2014 we abolished the traditional line manager role in consulting and introduced the Career Development Counselor role (CDC) instead.
+In doing so, we replaced the traditional hierarchy with a network structure.
+We believe that staff management and development should no longer be in the same hands.
+As they involve various functions, the responsibility should lie with different roles within the company.
+A CDC is not a “boss”, but an experienced colleague who acts as a coach and mentor for the less experienced employees.
+CDCs are sympathetic career advisors, promoters and challengers; they are mentors who know the company well and who leverage their own network to help integrate and position their mentee.

-How do mentors and mentees find each other?
+How are mentees matched to mentors?
 Who is responsible for this process?

-They arrange it themselves.
-Any Partner or Manager can become a CDC by completing the appropriate training—and all staff can freely choose their CDC.
+When a consultant joins the company, we help with the initial allocation.
+We got to know the applicants during their interviews and developed an idea of a good match.
+Later on, the two of them see for themselves whether everything fits.
+It is always possible to change your CDC.
+By completing a specific training, interested Managers can qualify for the role of the CDC.
 However, a CDC can only have a maximum of five mentees, as the role demands time and is performed alongside day-to-day work.
 We currently have 261 active CDCs of which 61 are “fully booked” so to speak; the others have one to three mentees.
-But the pure number is not necessarily an indicator of the quality of counseling, as some constellations have very specific subject focuses or special demands for support.
+But the number in itself is not necessarily an indicator of the quality of counseling, as some constellations have very specific subject focuses or special demands for support.

 What is the relationship between CDCs and their mentees like?
 How often do they speak?